Xinhe998/babel-plugin-add-jsx-classes/README.md

 > This plugin asumes that you are using [React](https://reactjs.org) and [Babel](https://babeljs.io) as a building tool to generate your bundle.

+## Features

+- Adds the `className` in each JSX element in your project.
+- Supports styled-components.

 ## Install